zahedulhossain/virtualhost/README.md

 This project is forked from [RoverWire/virtualhost](https://github.com/RoverWire/virtualhost).
 If you're on Ubuntu then definitely use Roverwire's virtualhost script.
-I forked this to make it more usable for Arch Linux.
+I forked this to make it more usable for Arch Linux and added some extra option.

 ---

 Virtualhost Manager
 ===

-Bash Script to create or delete apache/nginx virtual hosts on Arch Linux.
+Bash Script to manage apache/nginx virtualhosts on Arch Linux.

 ## Prerequisite ##